hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

    Sample Detail Size (pipette icon)
       When using *Constant Detail*, it is possible to sample the detail value of a certain mesh area by clicking the pipette icon next to the detail setting and then clicking on the area.

+      ..
+More on shortcut.
+Shift for precision.
+Ctrl for sampling.
+Only available for constant and manual size.

 .. _bpy.types.Sculpt.detail_refine_method: